saihtaungkham/BurmeseRoBERTa/README.md

 ---

 # Burmese RoBERTa
+You can access the model from the [HuggingFace Repository](https://huggingface.co/saihtaungkham/BurmeseRoBERTa).

 ## Description
 The model is adopted from the RoBERTa base model and trained using Masked Language Modeling (MLM) with the following datasets: